arangodb/docs/site/content/http/documents/document-working-with-documents.md

   /_api/document/{collection}/{key}:
     patch:
       description: |2+
-        Partially updates the document identified by *document-id*.
+        Partially updates the document identified by the *document ID*.
         The body of the request must contain a JSON document with the attributes to patch (the patch document).
-All attributes from the patch document will be added to the existing document if they do not yet exist, and overwritten in the existing document if they do exist there.
+All attributes from the patch document are added to the existing document if they do not yet exist, and overwritten in the existing document if they do exist there.
         The value of the `_key` attribute as well as attributes used as sharding keys may not be changed.
-        Setting an attribute value to *null* in the patch document will cause a value of *null* to be saved for the attribute by default.
+        Setting an attribute value to `null` in the patch document causes a value of `null` to be saved for the attribute by default.
-        If the *If-Match* header is specified and the revision of the document in the database is unequal to the given revision, the precondition is violated.
+        If the `If-Match` header is specified and the revision of the document in the database is unequal to the given revision, the precondition is violated.
-        If *If-Match* is not given and *ignoreRevs* is *false* and there is a *_rev* attribute in the body and its value does not match the revision of the document in the database, the precondition is violated.
+        If `If-Match` is not given and `ignoreRevs` is `false` and there is a `_rev` attribute in the body and its value does not match the revision of the document in the database, the precondition is violated.
         If a precondition is violated, an *HTTP 412* is returned.
-        If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on *waitForSync*, see below), the *Etag* header field contains the new revision of the document (in double quotes) and the *Location* header contains a complete URL under which the document can be queried.
+        If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on `waitForSync`, see below), the `Etag` header field contains the new revision of the document (in double quotes) and the `Location` header contains a complete URL under which the document can be queried.
         Cluster only: The patch document _may_ contain values for the collection's pre-defined shard keys.
 Values for the shard keys are treated as hints to improve performance.
-Should the shard keys values be incorrect ArangoDB may answer with a *not found* error Optionally, the query parameter *waitForSync* can be used to force synchronization of the updated document operation to disk even in case that the *waitForSync* flag had been disabled for the entire collection.
+Should the shard keys values be incorrect ArangoDB may answer with a `not found` error Optionally, the query parameter `waitForSync` can be used to force synchronization of the updated document operation to disk even in case that the `waitForSync` flag had been disabled for the entire collection.
-        Thus, the *waitForSync* query parameter can be used to force synchronization of just specific operations.
-To use this, set the *waitForSync* parameter to *true*.
-If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.
-The *waitForSync* query parameter cannot be used to disable synchronization for collections that have a default *waitForSync* value of *true*.
+        Thus, the `waitForSync` query parameter can be used to force synchronization of just specific operations.
+To use this, set the `waitForSync` parameter to `true`.
+If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
+The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
-        If *silent* is not set to *true*, the body of the response contains a JSON object with the information about the identifier and the revision.
-The attribute *_id* contains the known *document-id* of the updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document revision.
+        If `silent` is not set to `true`, the body of the response contains a JSON object with the information about the identifier and the revision.
+The attribute `_id` contains the known *document ID* of the updated document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the new document revision.
-        If the query parameter *returnOld* is *true*, then the complete previous revision of the document is returned under the *old* attribute in the result.
+        If the query parameter `returnOld` is `true`, then the complete previous revision of the document is returned under the `old` attribute in the result.
-        If the query parameter *returnNew* is *true*, then the complete new document is returned under the *new* attribute in the result.
+        If the query parameter `returnNew` is `true`, then the complete new document is returned under the `new` attribute in the result.
         If the document does not exist, then a *HTTP 404* is returned and the body of the response contains an error document.
       operationId: updateDocument